 Electrical engineers design operational technology (OT), which is used in industrial control systems, and includes a wide variety of valves, pumps, meters, sensors, reactors, turbines, generators and other electro-mechanical devices.
 These devices are now equipped with sensors that communicate information back to human operators, who send back control signals to the devices.

 Electrical Engineering professionals are needed to manage devices that are widely used in the energy, chemical and petroleum processing industries.
 The healthcare industry also employs a wide variety of sensors, imaging devices, pumps, stimulators, robots and other electro-mechanical devices that require the expertise of electrical engineers.
-The marine transportation industry, building construction and automation industry, and many, many others also employ such devices in order to accomplish routine business operations.
+The marine transportation, building construction and automation industries and many others also employ such devices in order to accomplish routine business operations.

-In HBU’s College of Engineering, students working on a bachelor’s degree in Electrical Engineering, as well as students in cyber engineering and computer science, get an up-close look at their profession starting in their first year of study.
+In HBU’s College of Science and Engineering, students working on a bachelor’s degree in Electrical Engineering, as well as students in Cyber Engineering and Computer Science, get an up-close look at their profession starting in their first year of study.

-Learning Electrical Engineering.
 SAFE Lab courses are taught in specially designed classrooms with tables seating four students and with ready-to-use fabrication equipment, including soldering irons and other tools.
-Coupling fixed, university-owned equipment with each student’s personal laboratory allows faculty to mix together lectures, group problem-solving, laboratory exercises, prototyping and shop activities.
-Student-owned labs also facilitate moving hands-on learning experiences for Electrical Engineering and other students out of the physical classroom and into student housing, the library or the coffee shop.
-This mixed delivery mode reaches a broader set of learners and begins cultivating an “engineering mindset” from the very beginning to fully prepare Electrical Engineering majors for future careers.
+Coupling fixed, University-owned equipment with each student’s personal laboratory allows faculty to mix lectures, group problem-solving, laboratory exercises, prototyping and shop activities.
+Student-owned labs also move hands-on learning experiences for Electrical Engineering and other students out of the physical classroom and into student housing, the library or the coffee shop.
+This mixed delivery mode reaches a broader set of learners and begins cultivating an engineering mindset from the beginning of the program to fully prepare Electrical Engineering majors for future careers.

-Electrical Engineering majors also benefit from curricular threads, which are broad themes or topics that appear throughout all HBU College of Engineering programs.
+Electrical Engineering majors also benefit from curricular threads, which are broad themes or topics that appear throughout all HBU engineering programs.
 Curricular threads include Cloud Computing (storage, access, security), Cybersecurity, Mobility (wireless networks, mobile devices, Internet of Things), Data Analytics (Big Data, machine learning), and Project Management.